USS Ronald Reagan: 2008 deployment

-On 25 September 2008, Ronald Reagan played host to the Grammy award-winning rock band Creed, while underway in the Gulf of Oman.
-Over 1500 members of the ship's crew crowded the flight deck to watch the band perform.

 Ronald Reagan, with CVW-14 embarked, departed San Diego on 19 May 2008, for a scheduled 7th Fleet and 5th Fleet deployment.

-The Ronald Reagan CSG performed humanitarian assistance and disaster relief operations in the Philippines on 24 June 2008 after that country was devastated by Typhoon Fengshen, killing hundreds from the central island regions and the main island of Luzon.
+The Ronald Reagan CSG performed humanitarian assistance and disaster relief operations in the Philippines on 24 June 2008 after that country was devastated by Typhoon Fengshen, that killed hundreds from the central island regions and the main island of Luzon.
 The typhoon also capsized the passenger ferry MV Princess of the Stars.
 Working in support of the Armed Forces of the Philippines, Ronald Reagan and her escorts of CSG 7 focused their efforts on the island of Panay in the Central Visayas.
 For eight days, SH-60 Seahawk helicopters and C-2A Greyhound aircraft of the Ronald Reagan CSG helped deliver more than 519,000 lb of rice, fresh water, and other supplies to areas of Panay, which were not reachable by truck due to flooded roads.
 The mission in Panay earned the entire strike group the Navy's Humanitarian Service Medal.

-The CSG arrived in the U.S. Fifth Fleet area on 28 August 2008, where she launched more than 1,150 sorties into Afghanistan in support of Operation Enduring Freedom.
+The CSG arrived in the U.S. Fifth Fleet area on 28 August 2008, where she launched more than 1,150 sorties into Afghanistan in support of Operation Enduring Freedom (OEF).
 Ronald Reagan returned to San Diego on 25 November 2008.

+On 25 September 2008, Ronald Reagan, while underway in the Gulf of Oman, played host to the rock band Creed.
+Over 1500 members of the ship's crew crowded the flight deck to watch the band perform.

 Ronald Reagan received word in February 2009 that the ship had won her second Battle Efficiency Award.